Dz (digraph): Vietnamese

-Many Vietnamese cultural figures spell their family names, pen names, or stage names with Dz instead of D, emphasizing the Hanoian pronunciation.
+Many Vietnamese cultural figures spell their family names, pen names, or stage names with Dz instead of D, emphasizing the northern pronunciation.
 Examples include the songwriter Dzoãn Mẫn, the poet Hồ Dzếnh, and the television chef Nguyễn Dzoãn Cẩm Vân.
 Other examples include Bùi Dzinh and Trương Đình Dzu.

 Some Overseas Vietnamese residing in English-speaking countries also replace D with Dz in their names.
 A male named Dũng may spell his name ǲung to avoid being called "dung" in social contexts.
 Examples of this usage include Vietnamese-Americans Việt Dzũng and Dzung Tran.
 (Occasionally, D is instead replaced by Y to emphasize the Saigonese pronunciation, as with Yung Krall.)

 Unicode

 Dz is represented in Unicode as three separate glyphs within the Latin Extended-B block.
 It is one of the rare characters that has separate glyphs for each of its uppercase, title case, and lowercase forms.

 The single-character versions are designed for compatibility with Yugoslav encodings supporting Romanization of Macedonian, where this digraph corresponds to the Cyrillic letter Ѕ.